RupakMukherjee/PPPL-CCI-2021/index.md

 ### Test 2 Conclusion

 While using Test 2 for these equations, I noticed that the output graphs still come out identical despite various parameters.
 This is a good sign.
 Unlike Test 1, where adjusting the parameters would improve the output graphs, Test 2 did not.
-After evaluating test cases for Test 2, we can see that the model is accurate and useful for solving various PDEs and parameters.
+After evaluating test cases for Test 2 that uses RNNs, we can see that the model is accurate and useful for solving various PDEs and parameters.